 - An open design that doesn’t contain odors

-8. PetFusion BetterBox Non-Stick Cat Litter Tray (Reduces Sticking By Up To 70%)
+8. PetFusion BetterBox Non-Stick Cat Litter Tray (Best for Easy Cleaning)

 As with the other products on this list, this litter tray has a low entrance point, making access to the litter box easy for young and old cats alike.
 Even cats with arthritis or limited mobility will be able to climb into the litter box easily and with no pain.

-The best thing about this low entry cat litter box is that it has a special non-stick coating which reduces up to 70% of sticking.
+I personally think the best thing about this low-entry litter box is that it has a special non-stick coating that reduces up to 70% of sticking.
 This means cleaning just got 10 times easier!
-The coating is also antimicrobial, helping to reduce odor and bacteria build-up too.
+The coating is also antimicrobial, helping reduce odor and bacteria build-up.
 Win-win!

-- Low entrance point ideal for senior cats with limited mobility
+- Low entrance point is ideal for senior cats with limited mobility

 - Large dimensions (22.6” by 18.1”) for added comfort

-- A non-stick coating which reduces sticking by up to 70%
+- A non-stick coating that reduces sticking by up to 70%

 - Antimicrobial coating to reduce odors and bacteria build-up